 Is hospice really a place sick people go and never come back?
 Once someone goes into hospice, does that mean the family never gets to see him or her again?
 Isn’t hospice some sort of religious practice?

-The answers to these rumors are no, no and no. These are the facts:
+The answers to these hospice myths are no, no and no. These are the facts::

 - Hospice is not a place.
 Those who choose hospice services near the end of life do not “go into” hospice, but receive services where they live.
 This could be a private residence, assisted living community or nursing home.
 Some hospitals have hospice beds; however, the intention of hospice is to deliver hospice services to the patient wherever he/she calls home.

 - Loved ones and relatives are not kept from participating in caring for the hospice patient.
 In fact, they’re a part of the team.
 Every patient has an interdisciplinary team that starts with the patient and family: patient, family caregiver, physician, nurse, social worker, chaplain, hospice aid, bereavement specialist, and volunteer.
 A plan of care is created that family and loved ones carry out at home to the extent they are willing and able.

 - Hospice is not a last resort.
 When medical treatments can no longer cure a disease, hospice professionals can do many things to control pain, reduce anxiety, offer spiritual and emotional support, and improve quality of life for terminally ill people and their families.

 - Hospice has no religious affiliation.
 Hospice provides chaplains and other spiritual counselors from all faiths and no faith.
 They respect all cultures and points of view and are there to lend support and discuss the patient’s and the family’s feelings.